Bailiffs at the Door

 Enforcement at commercial premises

-Enforcement agents (Bailiffs) visiting a business premise should ensure they then observe at all times any measures that the
+Enforcement agents (Bailiffs) visiting a business premise should ensure they observe at all times any measures that the

-the business has in place to ensure the safety of customers and workers.
+Business has in place to ensure the safety of customers and workers.
 For further guidance, view COVID enforcement guidance.

 Using your home as a Registered Office and Bailiff?

 Nominating your company’s registered office at your home means you risk bailiff turning up!
-Therefore it is advisable to rethink this to avoid stress in that eventuality happening.
+Therefore, it is advisable to rethink this to avoid stress in that eventuality.
 Bailiffs may only enter a residential property by normal entry modes and may not use force to enter.

 Available Help For Limited Companies?